hangrybear666/fiscalismia-frontend/README.md

 # Fiscalismia Frontend
+Admin Dashboard and User Interface for Fiscalismia.
+Fiscalismia is a Web Service for visualizing, analyzing, aggregating, importing and exporting personal finance data.
+Data can consist of variable and fixed costs, income, sales and investments.
+Advanced capabilities are available for synthesizing supermarket grocery deals.

-## Overview
+## Technical Overview

-Fiscalismia Frontend is a REACT service communicating via axios with a Node.js express server in the backend.
+fiscalismia-frontend is a REACT service rendered with Material UI, utilizes axios to communicate with a Node.js REST API in the backend.
 JWT tokens are used for authentication.
-The UI itself displays financial data in different timelines and aggregates.
-The REACT elements are designed with full CRUD operations in mind, to seed, manipulate and analyze the data within the backend's db.
+The REACT elements are designed with full CRUD operations in mind, to seed, manipulate and analyze the data within the backend's cloud hosted db.
+The frontend is built in a continuous integration pipeline, tested, scanned for vulnerabilities and published as a docker image to a public docker registry before being deployed to the cloud.

 ## Table of Contents